Traditions Patches Wineskins Luke 5:31-39: How to Change

 Luke 5:33 They said to him, “John’s disciples often fast and pray, and so do the disciples of the Pharisees, but yours go on eating and drinking.”

-Their not fasting was an outrage.
-It was a serious breach of Judaism for a rabbi, even one in relationship with John the Baptizer.
+The disciples’ not fasting was an outrage.
+It was a serious breach of Judaism for a rabbi, even one in a relationship with John the Baptizer, to not fast.
 A rabbi and his followers were required to fast twice weekly.

-Somehow the PhDs (scribes – doctors of the law) decided that Moses went up Mt.
+Somehow, the PhDs (scribes—doctors of the law) decided that Moses went up Mt.
 Sinai on a Thursday and came down on a Monday when he received the commandments and law from God.
 From that myth, they invented a tradition.
-Every rabbi, Ph.D.
-Pharisee and their disciples must fast on Monday and Thursday.
+Every rabbi, Ph.D., Pharisee, and their disciples must fast on Monday and Thursday.
 It doesn’t say anywhere in the scriptures to fast on Monday and Thursday.
-The only time God declared a fast was The Day of Atonement (Lev 23:27).
+The only time God declared a fast was on the Day of Atonement (Lev 23:27).

 Religion is like that.
-It makes things up, invents things creating myths.
+It makes things up, invents things, and creates myths.
 There’s nothing wrong with fasting.
 Jesus fasted once (that we know about).
-He taught about fasting in Mat 6:16-18.
+He taught about fasting in Matthew 6:16-18.
 The problem is a fast should come from the heart, not from a religious mandate and tradition.
 Fasting is to God, not so people know you fast.
-The Pharisees and PhDs became hypocrites rubbing ashes on their faces to look pale, wearing torn clothing, not combing their hair, etc. Jesus condemned worthless religious fasting, but not fasting.
+The Pharisees and PhDs became hypocrites, rubbing ashes on their faces to look pale, wearing torn clothing, not combing their hair, etc. Jesus condemned worthless religious fasting, but not correct fasting.

 Luke 5:34-35 Jesus answered, “Can you make the guests of the bridegroom fast while he is with them?
 But the time will come when the bridegroom will be taken from them; in those days they will fast.”